Master of Science Admission Requirements

 - AGCNS-ONC—one year or more of relevant clinical experience

-Your goal statement referring specifically to your choice of specialty area, and to your experience is a critically important part of your application.
+Your goal statement referring specifically to your choice of specialty area, and to your experience is a critical part of your application.
 This goal statement is used as a source of information and also as an example of your writing ability.
 Be as specific as possible and focus on your professional goals and how you envision these goals can be achieved through study at UCSF in your designated area of specialization.
-It should be approximately two double-spaced typewritten pages in length, and should include the following information:
+It should include the following information:

 - Describe your understanding of the nursing profession.